Explainable Graph Spectral Clustering For GloVe-like Text Embeddings: Experiments

 \item \texttt{SphericalKMeans} class from soyclustering with the following combinations of (\texttt{init}, \texttt{sparsity}) parameter pairs (the mentioned 6 versions, short names given for reference): "k++.n": \texttt{('k-means++', None)}, "k++.sc": \texttt{('k-means++', 'sculley')}, "k++.md": \texttt{('k-means++', 'minimum\_df')}, "sc.n": \texttt{('similar\_cut', None)}, "sc.sc": \texttt{('similar\-\_cut', 'sculley')}, "sc.md": \texttt{('similar\_cut', 'minimum\_df')}, and \item $K$-based clustering (our implementation, exploiting spherical $k$-means.
 The same combinations of parameter pairs (versions) were used as for \texttt{SphericalKMeans} above. \item The number of leading eigenvectors from the $K$ matrix, that was used in the clustering, is indicated in the 'Dim Red' column.
 We experimented with reduction to $r=10,20,3577$ eigenvectors, as well as with the full set of eigenvectors ($r= 7155$). \end{enumerate}

-As follows from Table \ref{tab:massiveCmp}, the worst results are achieved using the GloVe embedding trained on Twitter data.
-A probable explanation may be that it contains a large amount of trash.
+As follows from Table \ref{tab:massiveCmp}, the best results are achieved for TfIdf embeddings for all variants of the clustering algorithm.
+The Glove embedding trained on Wiki data seems to follow.
+The fact that the GloVe embedding trained on Twitter data does not perform well seems to be the result of the fact that it contains a large amount of trash.

-Generally, the TVS seems to be a better embedding space compared to GloVe.
+Generally, Glove embeddings do not seem to constitute an improvement for clustering purposes over the TVS embeddings.
 One may suspect that it is due to the sparseness of text in the tweets and/or the dictionary limitations, excluding numerous words used in the tweets.

+Dimensionality reduction, as expected, reduces the correctness of clustering, though reducing the dimensions by half isquite reasonable.

 \FloatBarrier